 Addiction is characterized by the loss of control.
 This loss of control is in regard to a substance or behavior that, in the beginning, brings relief or pleasure.
 Substance use may start as an attempt to control feelings.
 Many people attempt to manage or control feelings, but they end up addicted to drugs or alcohol.
 The substance abuser wants to alter her state.
 For example, after a rough day at work she wants to relax.
 The substance is used to alter her mood; hence taking control of a mood that was being controlled by external events (whatever contributed to the bad day).
 This can be applied to any negative mood state.
 Eventually, the person comes to rely on the substance; then the substance dictates the mood.
 This is true of other situations as well, and a cycle begins.
 Part of the core of addiction is a desire to control one's state through inappropriate means.

 Control and Anxiety

 Anxiety provides another negative state caused by an inappropriate desire to control.
 People worry about the future, whether distant or near.
 An example: Worrying about your child being out with friends.
 This seems like a reasonable situation to worry about.
 After all, you do not know what your child may be doing, or you may be concerned with his decision-making skills (rightly so, teens often do make poor decisions).
 Behavioral psychology purports that every behavior or action has a reward.
 In the case of worrying, the reward is to foresee a problem and take action.
 Unfortunately worrying continues when no action is possible.
 Worry then becomes an attempt to control, or a wish to control, what is uncontrollable.
-Here's a worthy pursuit: When worry serves the purpose of aiding preparation.
-Worrying is ineffectual beyond a certain point.
+When worry serves the purpose of aiding preparation it is a worthy pursuit.
+Otherwise, worrying is ineffectual.

 Control and Dating